SandipSeal/AWS_BigData/AWS_BigData_Notes.md

  If global secondary indexes are specified, then the following conditions must also be met:
 +  The global secondary indexes must have the same name\.
 +  The global secondary indexes must have the same partition key and sort key \(if present\)\.
+21. Best Practices and Requirements for Managing Capacity

+Consider the following when managing capacity settings for replica tables in DynamoDB\.

+### Using DynamoDB Auto Scaling

+Using DynamoDB auto scaling is the recommended way to manage throughput capacity settings for replica tables that use the provisioned mode\.
+DynamoDB auto scaling automatically adjusts read capacity units \(RCUs\) and write capacity units \(WCUs\) for each replica table based upon your actual application workload\.

+### Managing Capacity Manually

+If you decide not to use DynamoDB auto scaling, then you must manually set the read capacity and write capacity settings on each replica table and secondary index\.

+The provisioned replicated write capacity units \(rWCUs\) on every replica table should be set to the total number of rWCUs needed for application writes across all Regions multiplied by two\.
+This will accommodate application writes that occur in the local Region and replicated application writes coming from other Regions\.
+For example, if you expect 5 writes per second to your replica table in Ohio and 5 writes per second to your replica table in N\.Virginia, then you should provision 20 WCUs to each replica table \(5 \+ 5 = 10; 10 x 2 = 20\)\.

 ## Elastic MapReduce: